dylanjcastillo/twitter-sentiment-tracker/README.md

 Save the updated `emojis_dict.csv` in the `data/` directory.

+You can use the versions of the [vocabulary](https://drive.google.com/file/d/1soU3JKDnmAeJdBEP-JGqb1DCM-s0roqW/view?usp=sharing) and the [learned parameters](https://drive.google.com/file/d/1b9U903Sky6Rl81X0reIgnBrmJYeJQvDV/view?usp=sharing) I used.
+Save them as `vocab.txt` and `model.bin` in `sentiment_app/input`.
+Keep the `config.py` file as is.

 # How to Deploy

 First, make sure you've set everything from the [previous section](#how-to-add-accounts-to-track).

 In addition, there are a few things you need to have in place in your VPS:

 - [Python 3.8](https://gist.github.com/plembo/6bc141a150cff0369574ce0b0a92f5e7#file-deadsnakes-python38-ubuntu-bionic-md)
 - [Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) and [docker-compose](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04)